b68h4/GreenDrive/README.md

 https://x-y-z-1234.up.railway.app/Api/Auth?token=XXXYYYZZ
 ```

 When you open this url in your browser, it will direct you to the google login page.
 Give the necessary permissions for google drive on this page and complete the login.
 Then, if the process is successful, it will take you to the `/Api/List` url.
-If you see the contents of the folder you specified as mainFolderId in json format, congratulations, you have completed logging in.
+If you see the contents of the folder you specified as mainFolderId in json format, congratulations, you have completed authorization.

 ### Frontend configuration